How to implement server-side encryption with customer keys (SSE-C) with CoreWeave AI Object Storage

-Understanding of basic S3 operations (upload, download, copy)
+Understanding of basic S3 operations (upload, download, and copy).

-If you lose your encryption key, you cannot recover your encrypted data.
-CoreWeave does not store your encryption keys, and cannot decrypt your data without them.
+If you lose your encryption key, you can’t recover your encrypted data.
+CoreWeave doesn’t store your encryption keys, and can’t decrypt your data without them.
 See the Key management section for best practices on storing and managing your encryption keys securely.

-CoreWeave AI Object Storage uses your provided key to encrypt or decrypt your data as required, but does not permanently store that key itself.
-Instead, CoreWeave stores only a base64-encoded MD5 digest of your encryption key.This hash is stored solely for verification, meaning, when you later access the object, you must supply the same key and hash you used originally.
+Object Storage uses your provided key to encrypt or decrypt your data as required, but doesn’t store that key itself.
+Instead, CoreWeave stores only a base64-encoded MD5 digest of your encryption key.This hash is stored only for verification: when you later access the object, you must supply the same key and hash you used originally.
 CoreWeave checks the hash of the supplied key against the stored hash to verify that the correct key is provided before attempting decryption.

 SSE-C requires 256-bit (32-byte) encryption keys.
 Generate these keys using cryptographically secure methods and encode them in base64 format: